Fudenberg-Research-Group/dynamic_extrusion_boundaries/README.md

 'pip install -e .'
 ```

-### usage
+### Workflow
-#### running simulaitons
+#### Running simulations
-1. One-Dimensional Lattice Simulation:
+See ./scripts/simulations for relevant code.
-Before running the full molecular dynamics simulations, implement loops on a one-dimensional lattice to determine pairs of monomer indices involved in loop extrusion.
-This step helps define the harmonic 'bonds' input data for the coarse-grained molecular dynamics simulations.
-Parameters such as the lifetime, velocity, and density of extruders (Cohesins) can be adjusted in the configuration file located at script/simulations/config/simulation_params.py.
-For CTCF barriers, you can determine dynamic or static barriers, and adjust their parameters such as binding time, unbound time, and/or the occupancy.
-You can find the Python script for this simulation in the script/simulations directory.
+1. One-Dimensional Lattice Simulation: Parameters such as the lifetime, velocity, and density of extruders can be adjusted in the configuration file located at script/simulations/config/simulation_params.py.
+Barriers can be specified as either dynamic or static barriers, and adjust their parameters such as binding time, unbound time, and/or the occupancy.

 2. Run the coarse-grained molecular dynamics simulations to model loop extrusion.